spacemeat/humon/README-preprocess.md

 *dict*: A node that contains a sequential collection of zero or more nodes as children, where each node is associated with a key.
 In the language, the dict is the bounding `{ }` around the child nodes, each of which must be preceded by a key and `:`.
 In the API, a dict's children can be accessed by index or by key.

 *key*: An associated string for a dict's child.
 A key must be a string of nonzero length.
 Within a dict, keys must be unique.
 There is no maximum length defined, and keys can be quoted.
-(Quoted values can be multiline strings, but that's a strange way to spec a key.)
+(Quoted or heredoc'd values can be multiline strings, but that's a strange way to spec a key.)
 Any Unicode code point that is not whitespace or punctuation counts as a key character.

 *value*: A node that contains a single string value.
-Values can be quoted; quoted values can be multiline strings.
+Values can optionally be quoted or heredocs; such values can be multiline strings.
 As with keys, any Unicode code point that is not whitespace or punctuation counts as a value character.

+*heredoc*: A syntax for specifying an exact character-for-character string, with no need to fix up the string to abide by Humon syntax.
+(No '\'-escapements, or other disambiguations required.)

 *comment*: A string of words that are not exposed as values in nodes.
 They're mainly for humans to make notes, but there are APIs to search for comments and get their associated nodes, in case that's useful.